 Estradiol and progesterone should be tested in the middle of the luteal phase, when progesterone is at its peak, for the most accurate results.

 At this time of the cycle, estradiol should be between 75 and 100 pg/ml while progesterone should be a minimum of 10 ng/ml.
 Progesterone should be a minimum of 200 times higher than estradiol, and closer to 300 is ideal.
-In order to make this calculation, progesterone needs to be converted into the same measurement as estradiol, and then progesterone needs to be divided by estradiol to determine the ratio.
+In order to make this calculation, you must convert progesterone into the same measurement as estradiol, and then divide progesterone by estradiol to determine the ratio.

 Common conditions frequently related to, or caused by, Estrogen Dominance: